Joker-Jerome/UTMOST/README.md

 ## Acknowledgement
 Part of the code is modified from MetaXcan https://github.com/hakyimlab/MetaXcan.
-We thank them for sharing the code.
+We thank the authors for sharing the code.

 ## Reference
 **Hu et al. (2018).
 A statistical framework for cross-tissue transcriptome-wide association analysis. bioRxiv, 286013.**